 Option One: The MA thesis, written under the direction of a thesis director and approved by a faculty committee.
 Students register for thesis credit in the fourth semester (LAST 8990) and are required to participate in a thesis writing workshop under the direction of the Graduate Advisor.
 This is a graded course.
 A passing grade is assigned for the thesis by the Graduate Advisor if the student successfully defends his/her thesis by the end of the spring semester.
 If a student plans to graduate in the spring semester of his/her second year of study, the thesis must be completed, defended, and submitted to the School of Liberal Arts in final form usually by the first week of April.
 If the student has not completed and defended the thesis by the end of the spring semester of the second year of studies, a grade of “Incomplete” will be reported until such time as the student completes the thesis AND applies to graduate.
 If the student fails to complete the thesis within one year of the end of the second year of study, the “Incomplete” grade will convert to a failing grade.

-The Graduate Studies Resource Guide offers detailed information on MA concentrations, language requirements, transfers of credit, theses, independent studies, and MA student service.
-Consult the guide here, or on the Graduate Studies Resources page.
+The Graduate Student Handbook offers detailed information on MA concentrations, language requirements, transfers of credit, theses, independent studies, and MA student service.
+The Graduate Student Handbook can be found on the Graduate Student Resources page.

-Full-time is defined by the Stone Center as at least three graduate level courses for those students with School of Liberal Arts Graduate Program Fellowships and three graduate level courses plus one undergraduate level Portuguese or Haitian Creole class for those students with FLAS Fellowships (see Financial Aid and Awards for more information).
+Full-time is defined by the Stone Center as at least three graduate level courses for those students with School of Liberal Arts Graduate Program Fellowships.

 Students are expected to complete the MA degree in four semesters, one of which is dedicated to writing the thesis.
 Students electing to write a thesis will earn three hours credit for the thesis and must participate in a mandatory, in-person Thesis Writer’s Roundtable course in the spring thesis semester.
 Students can complete the program in three semesters with the non-thesis option by taking four courses (one extra) in one of their three semesters of study.
-Both options require 30 hours of course credit.
+Both options require 30 hours of course credit at the graduate level (6000 level or higher).

 The Stone Center encourages all students to write a thesis.
 The in-depth research and scholarly treatment of a significant problem is an integral part of graduate education.

 The School of Liberal Arts and the Stone Center grant financial support for four continuous semesters for thesis students and three continuous semesters for non-thesis option students.
 At the end of the third semester, non-thesis option students should have completed 30 hours and have applied for graduation.
-Also at the end of the third semester, thesis students should have completed 27 hours, submitted their thesis prospectus with the thesis director’s signature (usually due by mid-October of the third semester), and registered for thesis credit for the fourth semester.
+Also at the end of the third semester, thesis students should have completed 27 hours, submitted their thesis prospectus with a cover paged signed by all committee members (due by October 15 of the third semester), and registered for thesis credit for the fourth semester.
 For students committed to writing the thesis, successful completion and defense of the thesis is required for graduation.

 If a student receives funding in the fourth semester for the thesis option they must submit a completed thesis by the end of that semester.
-If the thesis is not completed, the student will not graduate for lack of sufficient credit and will be required to return the fourth semester stipend to the School of Liberal Arts.
+If the thesis is not completed, the student will not graduate for lack of sufficient credit.

 Tenure for a student in the MA program is two years, with the possible extension of this tenure for up to an additional two years under extraordinary circumstances.
-Please consult the Graduate Studies Guide for more details on the subject of program tenure.
+Please consult the Graduate Student Handbook for more details on the subject of program tenure.

 Consult our MA Program Timeline for more information.